 Pietrasanta, the little Athens of Italy, attracts tourists and artists from all over the world for its marble and bronze workshops and art exhibitions.

-The main free beach of Versilia is set between Viareggio and Torre del Lago Puccini, the wild beach of Lecciona.
+The wild beach of Lecciona is the bigger free beach of Versilia.
+And the most beautiful.
+You find it between Viareggio and Torre del Lago Puccini.
 It is part of the natural park of Migliarino, San Rossore and Massaciuccoli.
-There are no establishments here and you have to walk at least 10/15 minutes through the pinewood and sand dunes of the park to reach it.
-It is wide and long, never packed, ideal to relax yourself away from the crowd.
+There are no establishments here, only sand and pure nature.
+You have to walk at least 10/15 minutes through the pinewood and sand dunes to reach it.
+It is wide and long, never packed.
+The ideal place to relax away from the crowd.

-- the part II describing the rocky and pebbled beaches of the Etruscan Coast.
+- Part II describes the rocky and pebbled beaches of the Etruscan Coast.

-- the part III with the wild beaches of Southern Maremma.
+- Part III with the wild beaches of Southern Maremma.

-- the article “the treasure Islands of Tuscany” if you wish to know more about the Tuscan archipelago.
+- The treasure Islands of Tuscany if you wish to know more about the Tuscan archipelago.